 By Air :- Aurangabad (99 kilometers from Ajanta and 30 km from Ellora) is directly connected to Delhi, Udaipur, Jaipur, and Mumbai.

 By Rail:- Aurangabad is directly connected to Mumbai and Pune.
-Jalgaon, is 59 kilometers from Ajanta.
+Ajanta is 59 kilometers from Jalgaon.

-By Road :- The outstanding road network in Maharashtra links the caves of Ajanta and Ellora with Mumbai, Pune, Dhule, Ahmedabad, Bijapur, and Aurangabad.
-Ajanta & Ellora holiday will enchant you with its magical charms.
+By Road :- The excellent road network in Maharashtra links the caves of Ajanta and Ellora with Mumbai, Pune, Dhule, Ahmedabad, Bijapur, and Aurangabad.
+Ajanta & Ellora holidays will enchant you with their magical charms.

-Places of interest in Ajanta & Ellora are undoubtedly the Ajanta and Ellora caves, neighboring the city of Aurangabad in Maharashtra and about 300 kilometres northeast of the city of Mumbai.
 Ajanta and Ellora are sheltered monument sites under the Archaeological Survey of India and has been incorporated in the World Heritage list of monuments.
-The Ajanta and Ellora cave shrines, cut out of rock, is by far the most exceptional historical tourist attractions in India.
+The Ajanta and Ellora cave shrines, cut out of rock, is by far the most exceptional historical place in Maharashtra.